dbt-labs/docs.getdbt.com/website/docs/faqs/Environments/delete-environment-job.md

 5. Confirm your action in the **Confirm Delete** pop-up by clicking **Confirm Delete** in the bottom right to delete the job immediately.
 This action cannot be undone.
 However, you can create a new job with the same information if the deletion was made in error.

-Great job!
-Refresh your page and the deleted job should now be gone.
-If you want to delete multiple jobs, you'll need to perform these steps to delete each job.
+Refresh the page, and the deleted job should now be gone.
+If you want to delete multiple jobs, you'll need to perform these steps for each individual job.

 **Delete an environment**